2018 Noblesville West Middle School shooting: Legal proceedings

 The perpetrator was in court for arraignment under a closed hearing, with no public allowed in the juvenile detention hearing in the Hamilton County Circuit Court.

 The Prosecutor of the case sent a statement to the media in regards to the perpetrator and the shooting.
 In it, the Prosecutor states that only when a petition has been filed alleging the teen is a delinquent as a result of an alleged act that would be a felony under an adult, then very limited information may be released about the individual.
 A later announcement stated that the perpetrator could not be charged as an adult, as under current state law, a child 13 years of age can only be tried in adult court if the attempt to murder an individual results in death.

 After the announcement of the Hamilton County Prosecutors Office that the perpetrator would be tried as a juvenile, there was a call to review Indiana's criminal code.
 The Indiana House Speaker stated he would review the current laws in relation to charging juveniles as adults, as "Given the heinous acts...I think it's important for us to take a thoughtful look at our criminal code and whether changes to the law are appropriate."
 Indiana Governor Eric Holcomb has backed statements made by the House Speaker.

 On November 14, 2018, the shooter (who had confessed to the shooting) was sentenced to juvenile prison until he turns 18.
 Judge Felix determined that the Indiana Department of Correction may decide to put the shooter on probation until he turns 18.
+In October 2023, the shooter was released from custody and into the care of his parents.
+The judge who granted his release also put him on probation with several restrictions until he turns 21.